kormide/dotapuff/README.md

 steam ID into the search bar and click the search button.

 Occasionally you'll get an error saying that the steam servers are busy.
-Just wait a few minuts and try again.
+Just wait a few minutes and try again.
+Gathering the necessary data requires many calls to the DOTA 2 web api, so loading can be a little slow.